 As ELI President Steve Paskoff stated, “This is not a simple task; it takes awareness, time, and narrow, workable objectives.
 A single, one-time dose of learning may raise awareness, and that’s important.
 But it won’t permanently change habits that are so deeply embedded in us and that many won’t recognize they have them [or something like that]

-If you want to prioritize diversity in your organization and want proven expertise to create cultural change, contact us at ELI to learn more about our DEI learning solutions for organizations of all sizes.
+If you want to prioritize diversity in your organization and want proven expertise to create cultural change, contact us at ELI or request a demo to learn more about our DEI learning solutions for organizations of all sizes.